 However, these rules are not always obeyed.
 You only have to search for hemp flowers on the internet to find a huge selection of buds available in the UK.
 Given the cryptic nature of the current laws, it is possible that this is simply the result of a misunderstanding.
 Having said this, it is important to be aware of the legal status of what you are buying.

-Hemp farmers who wish to cultivate for CBD, also want the THC limit to be raised to at least 0.3%.
-In Switzerland, the limit for legal Hemp is 1% THC.
+Hemp farmers who wish to cultivate the plants for CBD, also want the THC limit to be raised to at least 0.3%.
+In Switzerland, the limit for legal hemp is 1% THC.